Hepatitis C And Liver Transplant

 Preparation for a Liver Transplant

 Before undergoing the liver transplant surgery, certain steps are taken to prepare the patient for the procedure.
 This preparation is crucial for increasing the chances of a successful transplant and recovery.
-The following steps are typically involved in preparing for hepatitis c and liver transplant:
+The following steps are typically involved in preparing for hepatitis C and liver transplant:

 • Stabilizing liver function: Patients with advanced liver disease are often treated with medications to stabilize their liver function and reduce the severity of symptoms before surgery.
 This may include medications to control bleeding or manage fluid retention.